Leaflets of three ... Poison ivy, photographed at West Creek Natural Area, Coconut Creek, Broward County, in June 2014.

 Urushiol is so potent that a single nanogram of the oil is enough to cause a rash to break out on a human, according to the Poison Ivy, Oak, Sumac Information Center.
 A quarter-ounce is enough to give everyone on the planet a rash.
 It can remain active on a surface for as long as five years, even on a dead plant.

 Oddly enough, people with certain immune deficiencies, including AIDS, are less likely to develop a rash from exposure to urushiol.
 On the other hand, reactions can be severe for those who are allergic to the oil — blisters can break out on the skin and eyes can swell shut.
 Soap and water can remove urushiol, like most other oils.
 However, urushiol tends to seep deep into the skin and bond in three to 30 minutes.
+It’s a major cause of workers comp claims among those who make their living in the great outdoors.

 Back to the plant itself: It is a pioneer species, meaning it will be among the first species to make a home in a newly cleared area, from a fire, death of a tree or other disturbance.
 Poison ivy produces clusters of berries that turn white when ripen, seen in the first photo below, but they are nutritionally low quality.
 Up north in the fall, migrating birds will munch on better quality fruit, largely ignoring poison ivy.
-That leaves them available, and especially valuable, to species that winter over.
+That leaves the berries available, and especially valuable, to species that winter over.
 All in all, 60 species of birds eat poison ivy.

 Fun fact No. 1: Captain John Smith of Jamestown and Pocahontas fame coined the name, poison ivy.
 Smith also gave us opossum.